 In conclusion, Delta Lake enables developers to spend less time managing partition control.
 And, since the data history will be stored, it is much simpler to use the data versioning control layer to apply updates and deletions to the data, and support the physical data lineage.

-This blog was written by Marcus Azevedo, one of our data engineers at Xomnia.
-We’re on the lookout for another data engineer to join our team.
-Someone with specific knowledge of Hadoop, Spark and Kafka, and the capability to architect highly scalable distributed systems, using different open source tools - like Delta Lake.
+This blog was written by Marcus Azevedo, who worked as a data engineer at Xomnia.
+We’re on the lookout for data engineers with specific knowledge of Hadoop, Spark and Kafka, and the capability to architect highly scalable distributed systems, using different open source tools - like Delta Lake.
 Does this sound like you?
 Then check out our vacancy and get in touch with us today.